 - Reduction Mammoplasty

 - Skin graft for scar

 If a patient is assessed as not meeting the threshold criteria for a given procedure, their GP may request the procedure through an Individual Funding Request (IFR).
 GPs can make an application via an IFR process only when they believe that the patient has ‘exceptional’ or ‘rare’ clinical circumstances.

 It is important that patients are aware that the outcome of an IFR is decided by a panel who will apply an objective approach to make sure approval is only given to cases that can demonstrate exceptionality.

 Individual Funding Requests (IFR)

-Some medical procedures are needed so rarely that the CCG does not have a policy on them.
+Some medical procedures are needed so rarely that the CCG does not have a policy in place.
 Instead, the CCG decides whether to fund them on a case-by-case basis.

 These procedures require Individual Funding Requests (IFRs) to be sent to the CCG's IFR Panel for assessment.
-The IFR Panel then decides whether the funding should be given.
+The IFR Panel then decides whether to approve funding.

 Please see the table below for a Patient Information Leaflet on Individual Funding Requests.

 You can see the CCG's IFR Policy, guidance for GPs, and an IFR form, on the IFR Information for Clinicians page.